Mike Frederick

-Thomas Michael Frederick (born August 6, 1972) is a former American football defensive end.
-He played college football at Virginia.
-He was drafted in the 3rd round (94th overall) of the 1995 NFL draft by the Cleveland Browns.
+Thomas Michael Frederick (born August 6, 1972) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Virginia Cavaliers.
+He was selected in the 3rd round (94th overall) of the 1995 NFL draft by the Cleveland Browns.

 Professional career

-Fredrick was selected in the 3rd round (94th overall) of the 1995 NFL draft by the Cleveland Browns.
+Fredrick was selected in the third round (94th overall) of the 1995 NFL draft by the Cleveland Browns.

 As a rookie, he appeared in 16 games recording 1.5 sacks.
 In 1996, following the Cleveland Browns relocation controversy and the forming of the Baltimore Ravens, Frederick became a starter for the Ravens at left defensive end where he started 11 games.
 He remained with the Ravens until 1998 as a back-up.
 On February 16, 1999 he signed with the New York Jets as an unrestricted free agent.
 On August 30, 1999 he was released by the Jets.
 Less than a week later on September 5 he was signed by the Tennessee Titans.
 While with the Titans, he appeared in 13 games and recorded a half sack.
 The following offseason, on July 23, 2000 he was signed by the Philadelphia Eagles.
 On August 27, 2000 he was released by the Eagles.